 - A six-node sandbox K8s cluster so I can practice demonstrating I’m right to be worried

-… all of this to answer the question: as a coder, what do I owe to the person who supervises a deployment at 3am?
+… all of this to answer the question: as a coder, and assuming something like this code will be successful enough one day, what do I owe to the person who deploys the 40th or 400th edition of this program at 3am, when the bank traffic is light?

 Stop running with soup